claman/apollo/README.md

 ## Percival (Percy for short)

-Percival is a quick and dirty little script I've hacked together to search through a Markdown list of books.
+Percival is a little script I've hacked together to search through a Markdown list of books.

 Given a markdown table formatted thusly: